abluescarab/tModLoader-CustomSlot/README.md

 ﻿This is a collection of files you can use to easily create your own custom slot in tModLoader.

-**This project is a work in progress** and reuses a lot of vanilla code.
-If you want to help, read Terraria's source code in [ILSpy](https://github.com/icsharpcode/ILSpy) or another decompiler and make a pull request.
+**This project reuses a lot of vanilla code.** If you want to help, read Terraria's source code in [ILSpy](https://github.com/icsharpcode/ILSpy) or another decompiler and make a pull request.

 *This project is under the [GNU General Public License v3.0.](LICENSE)*